The "source of truth" for collateral and system coin prices

 Relevant smart contracts:

 The Oracle Module is in charge with ingesting and pushing price feed updates into the system.
-It has three core components: a medianizer that accepts data points from whitelisted addresses or calls multiple oracle networks, an
+It has three core components: a medianizer that pulls a price feed for an asset, an

 SAFEEngine.
 The module may also be used to provide price feed data for the system's feedback mechanism or other contracts meant to autonomously set system parameters.